mastershadow/roccatello.it/site/content/post/2022-logging-root-linux-auditd.md

 TAG_NAME is root-execve or root-actions, as we defined before.

-**ausearch** command is quite complex so take a look to its man page.
+**ausearch** command is quite complex, so take a look to its man page.